evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-basic-introduction.md

     Hello World
     [py mode - quit() to exit]

 Note that we didn't need to put `py` in front now.
 The system will also echo your input (that's the bit after the `>>>`).
 For brevity in this tutorual we'll turn the echo off.
 First exit `py` and then start again with the `/noecho` flag.

     > quit()
     Closing the Python console.
     > py/noecho
-    Evennia Interactive Python mode (no echoing of prompts) Python 3.7.1 (default, Oct 22 2018, 11:21:55)
-    [GCC 8.2.0] on Linux
+    Evennia Interactive Python mode (no echoing of prompts) Python 3.11.0 (default, Nov 22 2022, 11:21:56) [GCC 8.2.0] on Linux
     [py mode - quit() to exit]